overmindtech/.github/profile/README.md

 # What is Overmind?

 Overmind is a powerful tool for real-time impact analysis on Terraform changes.
 Overmind can **identify the blast radius** and **uncover potential risks** before they harm your infrastructure, allowing anyone to make changes with confidence.
-We also track the impacts of the changes you make e so that you can be sure that your changes haven't had any unexpected downstream impact.
+We also track the impacts of the changes you make so that you can be sure that your changes haven't had any unexpected downstream impact.

 ## Why Use Overmind?